>TOPICS

 Tempel or mosque?

 In 1993, Hindu nationalists, members of Rashtriya Swayamsevak Sangh a radical Hindu nationalist paramilitary cadre organization, destroyed the Babri Masjid Mosque in Ayodhya.
-The reason for this act of destruction was, that this mosque was allegedly built on the foundations of a Rama temple that had been destroyed by the Muslim conquerors.
+The reason for this act of destruction was that this mosque was supposedly built on the foundations of a Rama temple that had been destroyed by the Muslim conquerors.

 The struggle for this religious place began as early as 1949.
 According to Hindu nationalists, 900,000 years ago Rama had been born at this place.
 In 1949 followers of the Akhil Bharat Hindu Mahasabha had placed a statue of Rama and Sita in the Babri Masjid Mosque.
 Their aim was, to ban Muslims from entering the mosque.